brunoolivieri/ardupilot_wiki/common/source/docs/common-underwater-triducer.rst

 .. note::

 	This page needs some improvement.
-Please, help this task by open an issue on GitHub with more useful information to add here.
+Please, help this task by opening an issue on GitHub with more useful information to add here.